 Safe streaming through Kodi via VPN

 Before telling you about VPN and Kodi, let’s explore Kodi.
-‘Entertainment hub’ Kodi has been building quite the reputation for itself over the years.
+‘Entertainment hub’ Kodi has been building quite a reputation for itself over the years.
 Starting as a media center application for Microsoft’s Xbox game computer under the name XBMC, it grew into a large online hub for storing and streaming movies, videos, music, podcasts, and other streaming media.
 Its popularity is not strange, considering the fact the software is free and open source.
 Meaning users can add their own code to the existing code to enhance features.
 The Kodi software itself is owned by a non-profit foundation.
-And is available for most platforms: Windows, Mac, Linux, Android, iOS, and Raspbian among them.
+And is available for most platforms: Windows, Mac, Linux, Android, iOS, and Raspbian.

 Best VPN for Kodi

 ExpressVPN has it all.
 Excellent security, kill switch, a load of servers and a no log policy.
 A perfect VPN to use with a Kodi box.

 NordVPN not only offers all the functionalities you need, it also provides clear instructions on their website, on how to install their software.